Inspecting Real Estate in Playa Del Carmen

 - Does the property have air conditioning?
 Mini splits are by far the most popular and efficient styles of air conditioning.
 Most buildings will come with PVC pipe in the wall for easy access to run wire for installation.
 If your unit only has one air-conditioning unit, check to see if it will be easy to install more.
 Most people will prefer them at least in the bedroom areas so you can sleep well when it is hot.

 - Does the house have large trees around it?
 These can considerably cool the air around your house.
+If they are very large trees you will also need to see if they are in good health.
+Large limbs can do a lot of damage to a house.

 - Is there shade on exterior windows?
 Having a small lip over a window will lower the direct sun coming in and make your home cooler.

 - Is your unit on the top floor under the roof?
 These units tend to be more warm and also if the roof is not sealed regularly, you might have to deal with water stains or leaks.
+Even new buildings often has water issues regarding the roofs.

 - Are the windows double paned or any special feature to them?
 Single pane windows provide an value of R1 which means it resist the outside air temp by the level of 1.
 Depending on the type of double paned window, they will be 2x-10x more energy efficient then a single pane of glass.
 It should be noted that most windows here are single pane.
 Some of the better construction will have hurricane resistant glass which is good to have.